 The world is moving to a gig economy.
 More and more people are freelancing every year.
-Never before have we seen so many companies looking for freelancers, especially after remote work has become the new norm in the days of COVID-19.
+Never before have we seen so many companies looking for freelancers, especially after remote work and freelancing have become the new norm in the days of COVID-19.

 The Internet has brought this world closer, the corporate sector in particular.
 Freelancers, full-time job seekers, and employers can now easily connect with each other.
 More about that later in the article.

 Get more freelance work with our FREE book: 10 New Clients in 30 Days.
 Enter your email below and it's all yours.